 - Maximum height of 4.72″ (120 mm)

-The Cricut brand of mugs work perfectly with the mug press if you don’t want to try and find other mugs that fit that range.
+The Cricut brand of mugs works perfectly with the mug press if you don't want to hunt for other mugs that fit that range.
 They come in several sizes.
-I find the coating on them very even with very few imperfections both of which are important when working with sublimation.
+I find the coating on them very even, with very few imperfections, both of which are important when working with sublimation.

 They do come in a variety of package sizes.
-When you buy the larger 15 oz mugs, you will also get a gift box for every mug included in the package.
-This makes that size perfect for giving as gifts.
+When you buy the larger 15-oz mugs, you will also get a gift box for every mug included in the package.
+This makes that size perfect for gift-giving.

-I love the full wrap designs on these mugs.
-You are restricted to no design 1/2 inch from the handle on both sides.
+I love the full-wrap designs on these mugs.
+You are restricted to designs with a 1/2-inch gap from the handle on both sides.
 But otherwise, you can wrap your design around the mug and make something really amazing.
-Cricut has made this process really easy with templates that you can open then add any design you would like.
-Let’s look at the process!
+Cricut has made this process really easy with templates you can open and add your own design.
+Let's look at the process!

 Designing Your Mugs

 Start by opening Cricut Design Space and searching for “Mug Design set up” in Projects to open up the template for making mugs.
-You will need to choose your size of the mug to continue.
+You will need to choose the mug size to continue.

 12 oz (340 ml) mug blank